cripperz/share4bucks/readme.txt

 == Installation ==

-1. Install the Share4bucks - Sharing and monetization tool (Facebook, Twitter, Google+ etc.) plugin either via the WordPress plugin directory, or by uploading the files to your web server (in the /wp-content/plugins/ directory).
+1. Install the Share4bucks - Sharing and monetization tool (Facebook, Twitter, Google Plus, Linkedin etc.) plugin either via the WordPress plugin directory, or by uploading the files to your web server (in the /wp-content/plugins/ directory).

 2. Activate the plugin through the 'Plugins' menu in WordPress.

-3. Navigate to the 'Share4bucks - Sharing and monetization tool (facebook, twitter, google+ etc.)' settings page.
+3. Navigate to the 'Share4bucks - Sharing and monetization tool (facebook, twitter, Google Plus, Linkedin etc.)' settings page.

 4. Choose your sharing option ( Facebook, Twitter, Google Plus, Linkedin, Tumbler, Gmail).
 Add your account ID, In order to get your account ID Sign in to share4bucks and go to "Account" tab.